-1. There shall be a Domestic and Establishment Committee whose members shall usually include the President, the Principal Bursar, the Domestic Bursar (who shall be secretary of the committee), the Senior Dean, the Keeper of Bagley Wood, the Keeper of the Groves, the Sports Officer, the Senior Tutor, the Fellow for Equality, the Works Bursar, the Head of HR and two members of the Governing Body (or any Fellow appointed by the President).
+1. There shall be a Domestic and Establishment Committee whose members shall usually include the President, the Principal Bursar, the Domestic Bursar (who shall be secretary of the Committee), the Senior Dean, the Keeper of Bagley Wood, the Keeper of the

+Groves, the Fellow for Sports, the Senior Tutor, the Fellow for Equality, Diversity and Inclusion, the Fellow for the Senior Common Room, the Works Bursar, the head of HR, the head of Student Wellbeing, the Keeper of Historic Buildings and two members of the Governing Body (or any Fellow appointed by the President).
-2. The Committee shall consider all questions relating to the internal economy and services of the College as a community, including accommodation, catering, conferences and sports facilities; consider employment issues of the non-academic staff; keep under review health and safety matters; supervise the management of the College gardens and Bagley Wood; make recommendations to the Governing Body on the internal repair, and use of the College buildings reserved for the College's own use, and oversee the security of the College and its members.

-3. The Committee shall report on all proposals for capital and other expenditure on

-College property reserved for the College's own use before these are considered by the Governing Body and shall have power to authorise expenditure on any item of repair or improvement not exceeding $\pounds 60,000$; such expenditure shall be reported to the Governing Body.

-4. The Committee shall consider proposals from Junior Members as they relate to domestic provisions and services from Domestic sub-committee.
+- 2. The Committee shall consider all questions relating to the internal economy and services of the College as a community, including accommodation, catering, conferences and sports facilities; consider employment issues of the professional staff; supervise the management of the College gardens and Bagley Wood; oversee the security of the College and its members and oversee activities of the College's own Nursery. - 3.
+The Committee shall report on all proposals for capital and other expenditure on College property reserved for the College's own use before these are considered by the Governing Body and shall have power to authorise expenditure on any item of repair or improvement not exceeding £60,000; such expenditure shall be reported to the Governing Body. - 4.
+The Committee shall consider proposals from Junior Members as they relate to domestic provisions and services from Domestic sub-committee.